iamluirio/echo-chambers-news-aggregators/README.md

 ```

 #### Entropy User Score
 The second calculated index is called _**Entropy User Score**_.
-The calculation of user entropy (entropy user scores) evaluate the diversity of that particular user’s preferences with respect to the various topics considered in the context to of the news aggregator.
+The calculation of user entropy evaluate **the diversity of that particular user’s preferences with respect to the various topics considered** in the context to of the news aggregator.

-To calculate this index, we scroll through the columns of the matrix (representing the users), and for each user we calculate the fractions relating to the number of news articles associated with each topic compared to the total news viewed by the user, and the entropy variations are calculated for each topic, using the **Shannon Entropy formula**:
+To calculate this index, we scroll through the columns of the matrix (representing the users), and for each user **we calculate the fractions relating to the number of news articles associated with each topic compared to the total news viewed by the user**, and **the entropy variations are calculated for each topic, using the Shannon Entropy formula**:

 <div align="center">
     <div style="display: flex; justify-content: center;">